Harshit0722/MediTalk/README.md

 MediTalk has been developed in collaboration with healthcare professionals and experts to ensure accuracy and quality.

 # Operation
-Since we are in a very early development phase, hence, API is not yet developed, you can instead run it by following these steps:-
+Since we are in a very early development phase, hence, API is still in continuous improvement,

-### Run the notebook: MediTalk_(fine_tuned_execution)
+Run the notebook: MediTalk_(fine_tuned_execution)
-### Put your question in the tokenizer input value in the first line of code in the third code block (cell)
+Put your question in the tokenizer input value in the first line of code in the third code block (cell)

 Note: Please ensure that you install Python 3.7 or above on your system and use a GPU-based runtime environment.

+## Update:-
+The first API is developed using Streamlit.
+Just follow these simple steps:- Open MediTalk_execution_using_st & run the code
+Follow the URL, copy your IP provided in the last step & using it as a passkey for the local tunnel services.
+Enjoy the web app interface

 # Contributing
 We welcome contributions to enhance MediTalk and make it even more valuable to users.
 To contribute, please follow these steps: